Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 \subsubsection{\textbf{Data preprocessing}}

 We preprocess all datasets to ensure consistent sampling rates and window sizes.
-The sampling rate is set to 20 Hz to simulate a resource-constrained scenario, following prior studies~\cite{xu2023practically}.
-For cross-dataset activity recognition, we focus on four common activities (walking, going upstairs, going downstairs, and sitting) across the four datasets.
-We select one dataset as the source and one of the remaining three as the target, resulting in a total of 12 combinations.
-Datasets are categorized based on their role as either source or target.
+The sampling rate is set to 50 Hz to simulate a resource-constrained scenario, following prior studies~\cite{xu2023practically}.
+For cross-dataset activity recognition, we focus on four common activities (walking, going upstairs, going downstairs, and still) that are shared across the four datasets.
+Following prior work~\cite{xu2023practically}, we group sitting and standing under the unified category still.
+We select one dataset as the labeled source and one of the remaining three as the target, resulting in 12 source–target combinations.
+Datasets are categorized based on their roles as either source or target.
 For source datasets, each is split into a training set (80\%) and a validation set (20\%).
 For target datasets, the entire dataset is used as the test set to directly assess cross-dataset performance.
+In addition, during the second stage of training, we incorporate unlabeled data from the remaining source datasets to jointly train the sensor encoder.
+This helps the model learn more generalizable representations, even though the main supervision still comes from a single labeled source.
 For new activity recognition, we train the model on the four common activities from the source dataset.
 We then select activities from the target dataset that differ from the four common activities as new activities.
-Finally, we evaluate the model's ability to recognize these new activities by determining which activity labels the new data corresponds to.
+Finally, we evaluate the model's ability to recognize these new activities by determining which activity labels the new data correspond to.